-Precise polarization measurements of the proton electromagnetic form factor [1] confirms the $Q^2$ dependence up to $Q^2=8.5$ GeV$^2$, of the ratio $R=\mu G_E/G_M$ (where $\mu$ is the proton's magnetic moment and $G_E$ and $G_M$ are the electric and magnetic proton form factors) showing an approximately linear decrease of $R$ with $Q^2$.
+Precise polarization measurements of the proton electromagnetic form factor [1] confirm the $Q^2$ dependence up to $Q^2=8.5$ GeV$^2$, of the ratio $R=\mu G_E/G_M$ (where $\mu$ is the proton's magnetic moment and $G_E$ and $G_M$ are the electric and magnetic proton form factors) showing an approximately linear decrease of $R$ with $Q^2$.
 This fact is in disagreement with results obtained from a new Rosenbluth cross section measurement [2] and suggests that the source of the discrepancy is not simply experimental.
 Recently, there has been a revival of interest in this subject [3].
 Some theoretical works [4-6] have investigated the two-photon exchange corrections to the lowest order QED.
 This effect has been shown to resolve partially the discrepancy [3,7].
-It is well established that the Rosenbluth method is much more sensitive to the radiative corrections than the polarization method.
-Until now, intense theoretical activities to evaluate the radiative corrections to elastic electron-proton scattering, which include higher order radiative corrections [8,9] or model-dependent box diagram calculation [10], incorporating nucleon's substructure, are not able to make a definitive conclusion on this discrepancy.
+It is well established that the Rosenbluth method is much more sensitive to radiative corrections than the polarization method.
+Until now, intense theoretical activities to evaluate the radiative corrections to elastic electron-proton scattering, which include higher order radiative corrections [8,9] or model-dependent box diagram calculation [10], incorporating the nucleon's substructure, are not able to draw a definitive conclusion on this discrepancy.
 We should note that two-photon exchange corrections are small in general and at a 1$\%$ level for a large class of experiments [3].
-With this renewal of interest, the importance of theoretical descriptions of nucleon form factors in the space-like and also in the time-like region is emphasized.\\ In principle, time-like form factors could be evaluated from the space-like equivalents by means of dispersion relations.
-The ratio between electric and magnetic proton form factors by using space-like and time-like data was recently analysed in the framework of dispersion relations [11,12].
+With this renewal of interest, the importance of theoretical descriptions of nucleon form factors in the space-like and also in the time-like region is emphasized.\\ In principle, time-like form factors can be evaluated from the space-like equivalents by means of dispersion relations.
+The ratio between electric and magnetic proton form factors was recently analysed in the framework of dispersion relations, using space-like and time-like data [11,12].
 However, all the published data in the time-like region [13-16] assumed $G_E=G_M$ to hold for all $Q^2$ and not only at threshold.
-As accurate data at high energy is lacking, and also to resolve the discrepancy between the LEAR [13] and BaBar [16] data observed close to threshold, the measurement of the proton form factors in the time-like region is planned at PANDA at FAIR in proton antiproton annihilation to an electron positron pair with unprecedented high accuracy [17].\\
+Moreover, accurate data at high energy are lacking.
+Close to threshold the discrepancy between the LEAR [13] and BaBar [16] data has to be resolved.
+Therefore a measurement of the proton form factors in the time-like region is planned at PANDA at FAIR in proton antiproton annihilation into an electron positron pair with unprecedented high accuracy [17].\\